The arrival of a friend’s baby usually brings great excitement and anticipation of a lifetime of shared celebrations and playdates.

 Often a friend is the first to notice when something is not right.
 It can be difficult to know what to do or say, especially if you think your friend will not be open to talking about it.

-How to tell if your friend has postnatal depression
+How to tell if your friend has postnatal depression and anxiety

 Find out as much as you can about postnatal depression and anxiety.
 The combination of causes and signs will differ in each person.